shreyadarekar/temptations/README.md

 # Temptations

-Temptations is an app to manage tempting recipes.
+Temptations is an app to upload, manage and review tempting recipes.

 <br>